 I wanted it to be over.
 I knew that throwing up (sorry for the subject) would help, but would you want to throw up in a plane with 14 other people and no bathroom?
 I didn't think so.

 My nausea disappeared when we landed again and although I've taken some great shots at the beginning of the flight, I missed getting an aerial view of Keukenhof.

 Of course, that has nothing to do with the quality of this tour.
 In fact, the crew couldn't have taken better care of me.
 They did everything they could to make me feel better and when the flight was over, they even let me in the cockpit after everyone else had already gotten off the plane and they posed for some final photos when the other passengers were waiting on the bus to be driven back to the Jet Center.
 I really want to thank Katleen and the pilots!

 Besides being sick, the first half of the flight was really cool and while I was sitting there with a paper bag in my hands, I heard the other passengers go “oooh” and “aaah” the entire time.
-When we touched ground I heard someone say it had been more amazing that she could have ever thought, and another person felt this was the coolest thing he’d done since he’d come to Amsterdam.
+When we touched the ground, I heard someone say it had been more amazing that she could have ever thought, and another person felt this was the coolest thing he'd done since he'd come to Amsterdam.

 Just to say: don't let my weak stomach put you off.
 I wouldn't recommend this sightseeing flight if you suffer from motion sickness really badly, but otherwise: go for it!
 Just take some medication beforehand and you'll surely be fine.
 Enjoy the view, take some photos and come back later to tell me how it was to see Keukenhof from the sky, as I kind of missed that part.